 Cons: Gasol would likely tire of Thibodeau’s grinding style and may not be suited conditioning wise to meet those demands.
 Gasol prefers trying to pace himself through the season and maximizing recovery time and rest to ensure he stays physically and mentally fresh.
 Doubts also persist on Rose’s health.
 The Bulls would likely only be able to pull this move on a sign-and-trade.

 Outlook: The Bulls and Gasol would benefit from this partnership.
 But Gasol has better options.

 Team: Dallas Mavericks

-Pros: It seems hard to imagine a more dangerous offensive duo than Gaosl teaming up with European counterpart Dirk Nowitzki.
+Pros: It seems hard to imagine a more dangerous offensive duo than Gasol teaming up with European counterpart Dirk Nowitzki.
 Both display offensively versatile games, including Nowitzki’s dependable stepback jumper and Gasol’s fundamentally sound post play.
 Their unselfishness and versatility should also complement each other well, particularly with point guard Monta Ellis and solid defender in Tyson Chandler providing the Mavericks depth.

 Cons: It seems complicated how Gasol would fit into that lineup considering Chandler and Nowitzki are in that lineup.
 Either Gasol or Nowitzki could switch positions, but that could diminish their effectiveness.
 Even if Anthony skips on Dallas, it appears the Mavericks do not have much cap space to offer Gasol.